 “Before you create an ad, first consider what your business goals are.
 It’s important to know what you want to achieve in order to choose the right objective”.

-When you set such an objective, you’re telling machine learning models how they should optimise.
-It could be brand awareness goals such as optimising for reach, consideration goals such as traffic or app installs, and lastly goals such as conversions or store traffic.
-The built-in ML model will then learn to perform on that objective with the help of the vast amount of data they have access to, and the direction you’re providing with the use of first-party and/or pixel data.
+When you set such an objective, you tell machine learning models how they should optimise.
+It could be brand awareness goals such as optimising for reach, consideration goals such as traffic or app installs, and, lastly, goals such as conversions or store traffic.
+The built-in ML model will then learn to perform on that objective with the help of the vast amount of data they have access to and the direction you’re providing with the use of first-party and/or pixel data.
 This process goes for most digital media channels and platforms.